 Like regular yoga, most classes also focus on well-being and relaxation techniques for the mind, body, and soul.
 Face yoga is said to be great for teeth grinders and those with tension headaches (both of which describe me).
 The massage aspect removes toxins and can reduce dark circles as a result of the increased circulation and lymph flow.

-“While the format is similar each time—an introduction, a standing warm-up, seated facial exercises and practices ending with meditation—each session is different,” Murphy says.
-“There might be more emphasis on massage/facial exploration one month, sound work the next and expressions another.
+“While the format is similar each time—an introduction, a standing warm-up, seated facial exercises and practices ending with meditation—each session is different,” she adds.
+“There might be more emphasis on massage/facial exploration one month, sound work the next and expressions another."

 After the hourlong class, I felt as if I had gotten an Indian head massage for the face.
 I didn’t realize how tense some areas were until I moved them in ways I wouldn’t usually.
 As with everything, I think consistency is key to reap the benefits.
 That’s where committing to a class is helpful, as I could see myself forgetting the moves or missing the exercises when left to my own devices, even with the best of intentions.
 Ending the class with meditation was the icing on the cake.